-11.3 Modifying a Trigger
+10.2 Modifying a Trigger

 After creating a trigger, it can be modified or disabled.
 Changing the trigger's SQL code can modify the triggering event, trigger action, and trigger type.
+By default, owners of a trigger and users with RESOURCE authority or higher can modify a trigger's SQL code.
+A user only with CONNECT authority may not modify any trigger.